-The PRPHA must inspect the unit at the time the resident vacates the unit and must allow the resident to participate in the inspection if they wish, unless the tenant vacates without notice to the PRPHA.
-When applicable, the PRPHA will provide the tenant with a statement of charges to be made for maintenance and damage beyond normal wear and tear, within ten (10) business days of conducting the moveout inspection.
+The PRPHA must inspect the unit at the time the resident vacates the unit and must allow the resident to participate in the inspection, unless the tenant vacates without notice to the PRPHA.
+When applicable, the PRPHA will provide the tenant with a statement of charges to be made for maintenance and damage beyond normal wear and tear, within ten (10) business days of conducting the move-out inspection.